- Our Work

 Basic Facts About California Condors

 The California condor is one of our nation's most magnificent birds, with wings spanning an amazing nine and half feet!
-It is black in color and sports a bald head with very few feathers.
+It is black in color with white underwing patches and sports a bald head with very few feathers.
 The color of the head varies from white to reddish purple.
 The bare head is an adaptation for hygiene since they eat dead and rotting meat and must, for the most part, stick their heads into the carcasses to feed.
 As unappetizing as this may seem to us, scavengers like condors are vital to the natural ecosystem.
 They are nature’s cleaning crew.

-Condors mostly consume carrion (dead animal carcasses).
-They prefer the carcasses of large dead animals like deer, cattle, and sheep; however, they are also known to eat the carcasses of smaller animals like rodents and rabbits.
+Condors consume carrion (dead animal carcasses).
+The birds prefer the carcasses of large dead animals like deer, cattle, and sheep.
+However, they are also known to eat the carcasses of smaller animals like rodents and rabbits.

-The population steadily declined during the 20th century until there were only 22 California condors known to exist in the world.
-The last of the free-flying condors were taken into captivity in 1987 to avoid additional mortality and to preserve as much diversity of the gene pool as possible.
-There were no California condors in the wild between 1988 and 1991, but reintroduction into the wild began in early 1992 and continues today.
-As of March 2007, there are approximate 279 California condors in the world, about 130 of which are free-flying in California, Arizona and Baja California, Mexico.
+The California condor population steadily declined during the 20th century until there were only 22 known to exist in the world.
+The last of the free-flying condors were taken into captivity in 1987 in order to save the species from extinction.
+There were no California condors in the wild between 1988 and 1991, but reintroduction efforts began in early 1992 and continue today.
+As of May 2013, there are approximately 435 California condors in the world, about 237 of which are free-flying in California, Arizona and Baja California, Mexico.

 Did You Know?